AdobeDocs/campaign.en/help/v8/send/create-templates.md

 >[!NOTE]
 >
 >The available templates depend on your access rights, on your instance configuration, and on the context.
 For instance, when you create an information service, you can link a delivery template for confirmation messages: you may then only access the templates whose target mapping is the subscription mapping.
 Other templates are not visible in this context.
-For more on this, refer to [Select a target mapping](../audiences/target-mappings.md) and [Services and subscriptions](../start/subscriptions.md).
+For more on this, refer to [Work witth target mappings](../audiences/target-mappings.md) and [Manage subscriptions and unsubscriptions](../start/subscriptions.md).

 ## Create a template {#create-a-delivery-template}